 Southern bus lane segmentMetro

-The short-term improvements notably due not include the central six-mile stretch of Vermont between Koreatown and Gage Avenue, including the busy segment which abuts USC, Exposition Park, and several 2028 Olympic venues.
+The short-term improvements notably do not include the central six-mile stretch of Vermont between Koreatown and Gage Avenue, including the busy segment which abuts USC, Exposition Park, and several 2028 Olympic venues.
 However, a second phase of the projects - currently expected in 2028 - calls for end-to-end dedicated bus lanes on Vermont, as well as enhanced stations similar to those on the G Line.
 Metro is expected to build the project as side-running bus rapid transit, converting a travel lane into a transit lane while preserving curbside parking.

 Still out on the far horizon, Metro also has plans for a rail line along the same corridor.
 Vermont Avenue buses commanded more than 40,000 weekday trips prior to the pandemic, and was projected to see more than 70,000 passengers with an upgrade to bus rapid transit.
 A rail line, which would cost billions, could carry as many as 144,000 daily passengers.
 However, a conversion of the bus rapid transit line to rail is not scheduled to occur until 2067 at the earliest.